picardjs/docs/guide/why.md

 For owners of existing micro frontend solutions the integration of other micro frontends will no longer break due to technology incompatibilities.
 If two micro frontends have been written - one using Module Federation and another one using Native Federation - you will no longer require some frankenstein solution, but instead can just embed both; and it will just work.

-👉 Want to see this in action?
+:point_right: Want to see this in action?
 [Example online](https://github.com/picardjs/picard/blob/main/examples/10-dependencies-sharing/index.html)

 ### Error Handling